Le Gramme: the sense of detail in a silver bracelet

 The precious ruler

 Adrien and Erwan chose to work with silver... on a ruler!
-Yes yes, a good old 16cm ruler!
+Yes, yes, a good old 16cm ruler!

 I don't know who still needs to draw straight lines today, but the object is damn (and unnecessarily?) classy.
 Photo credit: Victoire Le Tarnec

-It's easy to see it as a terribly snobbish object but afterwards, I tell myself that it was no more so than a handmade shirt for €500 or designer shoes.
+It's easy to see it as a terribly snobbish object, but afterwards I tell myself that it was no more so than a €500 handmade shirt or custom-made shoes.

 The classiest ruler of your life, with a beautiful harmony between brushed and polished!
 Photo credit: Victoire Le Tarnec